SlovakNationalGallery/mzo.sng.sk/README.md

 # Master of Okoličné and Gothic Art of Spiš around 1500
-## Events of the slovak state in 4 chapters
+## An exhibition in 2017 at Esterházyho palác under Dušan Buran

- - 7. September 2017 — 26.
+ - From 7.
+September 2017 — 26.
 November 2017<br>
  - Esterházyho palác, 2nd floor, Bratislava<br>
  - Curator: Dušan Buran